github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue.md

 For more information see "[Events that trigger workflows](/actions/using-workflows/events-that-trigger-workflows#merge-group)"

-### Triggering merge queue checks with other CI providers
+### Triggering merge group checks with other CI providers

 With other CI providers, you may need to update your CI configuration to run when a branch that begins with the special prefix `gh-readonly-queue/{base_branch}` is created.